juxhouse/bela-resources/API.md

 - service/Billing/billing/core/Bill/isDue() (ElementType: method)
 ```

 The paths of modeled elements are composed of their type and name: `type/name`.
-Modeled elements that have the same path as a new uploaded built element, will have `(Model)` appended to their name.
+Modeled elements that have the same path as a new uploaded built element, have `(Model)` appended to their name.

 ### Dependency